 Chemistry Optional – Advantages

-Given below is a table giving the success rate of candidates with Chemistry as optional subject from 2002 to 2013.
+Given below is a table giving the success rate of candidates with Chemistry as an optional subject from 2002 to 2017.

 |Year||No. Of candidates appeared||No. Of candidates recommended||Success rate percentage|